California ┃ Agriculture

 Have a valid passport with six months’ validity from their return date to Australia

-Obtain an ESTA visa for travel to the USA, plus any additional visas required for holders of non-Australian passports
+Obtain any required visas for travel to the destination country, plus any additional visas required for holders of non-Australian passports

 Obtain their own travel insurance